 There are 24 wires to solder and this is a difficult, specialised job.
 The Messiah 2 is small (the picture below is at c.
 9x magnification).
 The official Messiah 2 web site (http://messiah2.com/) may be worth a visit for cross-reference.
-All of the Messiah 1 points are preserved and the only additional point is the clock CLK since the Messiah 2 carries no internal clock.
+All of the Messiah 1 points are preserved (you can use 3.3v instead of 3.45v) and the only additional point is the clock CLK since the Messiah 2 carries no internal clock.
 The chip may appear 'upside down' in the pcture but that is the recommended orientation for placement on the motherboard.